National Information Center on Health Services Research and Health Care Technology (NICHSR)

-The intended users or target groups of an assessment should affect its content, presentation, and dissemination of results.
+The intended users or target audiences of an assessment should affect the content, presentation, and dissemination of results of the HTA.
 Clinicians, patients, politicians, researchers, hospital managers, company executives, and others have different interests and levels of expertise.
-They tend to have different concerns about the effects or impacts of health technologies (health outcomes, costs, social and political effects, etc.).
+They tend to have varying concerns about the effects or impacts of health technologies (health outcomes, costs, social and political effects, etc.).
 They also have different needs regarding the scientific or technical level of reports, the presentation of evidence and findings, and the format (e.g., length and appearance) of reports.

 When the assessment problem and intended users have been specified, they should be reviewed by the requesting agency or sponsors of the HTA.
 The review of the problem by the assessment program may have clarified or focused the problem in a way that differs from the original request.
 This clarification may prompt a reconsideration or restatement of the problem before the assessment proceeds.

 1. Problem Elements